Korn369/P1Diagram/README.md

 # P1Diagram

-In case if diagram is not readable.
+In case if diagram in the report is not readable.